randvoorhies/SimpleKalman/README.md

 # SimpleKalman
-SimpleKalman is a very simple 1-dimensional Kalman filter that is written as clearly as possible to help students understand how they work.
+SimpleKalman is a very simple 1-dimensional Kalman filter that is written as clearly as possible as a soft introduction.

 * * *